 How the Trust is administered and managed:

 The Trust is administered by a Board of Trustees comprising of experienced business people from a wide range of backgrounds.
 They are required by majority to be independent of Golden Charter Limited.
 In addition, the Trust employs an Executive Director, Risk & Compliance Manager and Finance Manager who have responsibility for managing the legal, financial and administration affairs of the Trust on a day-to-day basis.

 The Investment Strategy Group members all have significant investment experience.
-In performing their strategic investment function, the Trustees and the Investment Strategy Group take advice from their investment advisers, Barnett Waddingham LLP, and from the various appointed investment managers who perform the day-to-day portfolio management within their agreed mandate.
+In performing their strategic investment function, the Investment Strategy Group take advice from their investment advisers, Barnett Waddingham LLP, and from the various appointed investment managers who perform the day-to-day portfolio management within their agreed mandate.

 How plan money is protected and invested: